OpenMedFr/Workshops/readme.md

 ## Contents

-- **Leeds_part_one**: A folder containing documents for the first part of the workshop focused on corpus creation, OCR and handwritten text recognition.
+- **Leeds_part_one**: A folder containing documents for the first part of the workshop focused on corpus creation, Optical Character Recognition (OCR) and Handwritten Text Recognition (HTR).

 - **matieres**: Corpus of the so-called *matières* of France (fra), Rome (rom) and Bretagne (bre).
 They texts are lemmatised and scrambled, but can be used for bag of words models.

-- **OpenMedFr**: A copy of the Open Medieval French corpus.
+- **OpenMedFr_texts**: A copy of the Open Medieval French corpus.

 - **villehardouin**: [French text](https://fr.wikisource.org/wiki/M%C3%A9moires_de_Geoffroi_de_Villehardouin) of the Conquest of Constantinople by Geoffroy de Villehardouin from wikisource and [English translation](https://sourcebooks.fordham.edu/basis/villehardouin.asp) from the Medieval Sourcebook at Fordham University.